mimaison/EventStreams/eventstreams145.md

 {: codeblock}

 when **Last Operation.Status** shows **"sync succeeded"**, instance update is complete.

+## How to set private IP allowlist via Schematics
+{: #schematics_integration}

+Event Streams supports integration with [Schematics](https://cloud.ibm.com/docs/schematics?topic=schematics-getting-started).

+Refer to this [example](https://cloud.ibm.com/docs/terraform?topic=terraform-event-streams-resources) about how to set the `private_ip_allowlist` in a Terraform script.

+Note: If the terraform script is executed from Schematics, additional IPs are required to be added into Event Streams' `private_ip_allowlist` to allow Schematics to access Event Streams' API endpoints.
+Find the IPs of Schematics in each region from [here](https://cloud.ibm.com/docs/schematics?topic=schematics-allowed-ipaddresses).

 ## Obtaining Virtual Private Cloud (VPC) CSE source IP addresses